benborgers/www/posts/common-app-essay.md

   - applying-to-college
 draft: false
 ---
-*This was my Common App essay that was sent for every college application.*
+*This was my Common App essay that was sent as part of every college application.*

 In eighth grade, two friends and I found ourselves as Lords ruling over a new religion, *Penguinism*.
 Well, “found ourselves” might not be the right way to describe it — we had invented the religion ourselves, and saw it only fitting to put ourselves at the top.